 Learn While You Walk

-Thirteen interpretive trail signs have been installed along the Wetlands of Watsonville.
+Many interpretive trail signs have been installed along the Wetlands of Watsonville.
 These trail signs teach about the natural and cultural history of our wetlands and address local conservation issues.
-Several more will be developed to convey litter, pet waste and environmentally friendly car wash practices.

-Recommended Trail Walks & EntrancesWatsonville Slough Trail Trail Head: Park at the Wetlands of Watsonville Nature Center – 30 Harkins Slough Road, Watsonville, CA.(831)768-1622.
+Recommended Trail Walks & EntrancesWatsonville Slough Trail Trail Head: Park at the City of Watsonville Nature Center – 30 Harkins Slough Road, Watsonville, CA.(831)768-1622.
 Trail map available outside Nature Center.
 Trail entrance behind center.
-Approximate walk: 1.5 miles Ohlone Loop Trail Trail Head: Park in the back of the West Marine parking lot by trail head – 500 Westridge Drive, Watsonville, CA. Approximate walk: 1.5 miles Upper Struve Slough Trail Trail Head: Park in Body Zone parking lot by trail head – 1810 Main Street, Watsonville, CA. Approximate walk: 1.5 miles Nearby Areas: Food and shopping center on Main Street.
+Follow trail to the right, under the bridge.
+Approximate walk: 0.5 miles to Ohlone Parkway and back.
+Ohlone Trail Trail Head: Park in the back of the West Marine parking lot by trail head – 500 Westridge Drive, Watsonville, CA. Approximate walk: 1.5 miles Upper Struve Slough Trail Trail Head: Park in Body Zone parking lot (behind Body Zone) by trail head – 1810 Main Street, Watsonville, CA. Approximate walk: 1.5 miles

-Wetlands of Watsonville trail map brochures available at the Nature Center, City Hall and the Watsonville Library.
-You can download the trail map below.
+City of Watsonville trail map brochures available at the Nature Center, City Hall and the Watsonville Library to name a few locations.
+You can also download the trail map below.